 Multiple pregnancy is the single biggest risk to the health and welfare of patients and children born from fertility treatment.
-It can lead to both short and long-term health problems, and places a financial burden on the health service.
+It can lead to both short and long-term health problems, and places a financial, often long term burden on health and social services.

 Transferring one embryo in patients most at risk of conceiving a multiple pregnancy will give children born from IVF the best possible start in life, by reducing their chances of being born as a twin.

-Currently, nearly 1 in 4 IVF births result in a multiple birth; twenty times higher than if a woman conceives naturally.
+Currently, nearly one in six IVF births result in a multiple birth; twenty times higher than if a woman conceives naturally.
 This has resulted in an increase in the national twinning rate and presents a significant public health concern.

 Multiple pregnancy is the most serious risk that IVF children face.
 Many of the health risks for twins are due to the higher likelihood of them being born prematurely.
 Perinatal mortality, neonatal morbidity, and long-term health implications are all higher for twins.
 Multiple pregnancy also has increased health risks for mothers.